-The laws of physics govern the activity of the human brain and the laws of symbolic information govern the meaning of that activity.
+The laws of physics govern the activity of the human brain and the laws of semantic information govern the meaning of that activity.
 We as we know ourselves cannot exist without our physical brains.
 But those laws of physics and of information do not quite seem adequate to explain everything about the human mind: there is one thing still missing.

 It is a remarkable discovery of modern neuroscience that at least some of our higher brain functions operate to a large degree, and some entirely, at an unconscious level.
 We only become aware of our intentions a few moments after they have formed, for example becoming aware that we are making a decision to press a buzzer shortly before becoming aware that we have made it.
 The conscious experience of deciding a moment before we begin to move our finger is a carefully-crafted self-delusion aimed at building for ourselves a causal narrative about our world.
 Another such delusion is the synchronising of sight and sound sensory inputs, as these take different lengths of time for us to process.
 We can even vary the sync to match the time lag due to the speed of sounds travelling from a moderate distance away.
 Our brains seem able to function and think at a high level without us.
 Much of this processing never reaches our conscious mind, only a limited amount manages to filter through to the still-unidentified but apparently restricted brain area where consciousness arises.
 The things we actually experience come through as a kind of literal "afterthought".
 It is as if the "self", insofar as we perceive its machinations, beavers away unconsciously, while our consciousness sits watching its edited highlights.